-At the beginning of the 20th Jewish integration into Italian society appeared well on its way, as prime minister Luigi Luzzatti took office in 1910, one of the world’s first Jewish heads of government.
+At the beginning of the 20th century, Jewish integration into Italian society appeared well on its way, as prime minister Luigi Luzzatti took office as one of the world’s first Jewish heads of government in 1910.
 Another Jew, Ernesto Nathan served as mayor of Rome from 1907 to 1913.
 Italian Jews volunteered in large numbers in World War I, further strengthening their sense of loyalty to the Italian Kingdom.

 As Mussolini came to power, some Jews initially adhered to the Fascist regime, while others were active in the anti-Fascist movements.
 Most Italian Jews were persuaded that Italy was immune to the modern racist anti-Semitism that was spreading throughout Germany and elsewhere in Europe; they saw Italy as a fortunate exception.
 As the Fascist government became dictatorial, it increased its control over the Jewish community (codified in 1930 by laws of reorganization of the Jewish community), and launched a policy of gradual elimination of Jews from important positions.

 For the Jewish community, anti-Semitic articles published by major Catholic newspapers represented the first moment of crisis.
 During the Libyan War (1911-1912), members of the Italian Nationalist movement unleashed an anti-Semitic offensive.
 The conquest of Ethiopia in 1936 fueled racism against blacks in Italy.
 Diversity became analogous to inferiority, and the opposition between the “weak,” “inept,” and “uncivilized” blacks and the “white,” “noble,” and “strong” Italians was continuously reinforced.
-These positions became sanctioned by law: a decree in April of 1937 prohibited marriage between Italian citizens and African subjects.
+These positions became sanctioned by law; a decree in April of 1937 prohibited marriage between Italian citizens and African subjects.

 In 1937, a systematic campaign was launched through the state-controlled press, reinforcing anti-Semitic accusations and stereotypes.
 The theoretical text Il Fascismo e i problemi della razza, written with direct pointers from Mussolini, was published in July.
 It affirmed that “human races do exist” and that “the Jews do not belong to the Italian race.”
 This was the explicit biological ground that the government intended to give the anti-Semitic legislation that was already being drafted.

-The first measure aimed at all Jews was the census taken in August 1938, a detailed record of all their personal data.
+The first measure aimed at taking control of the Jewish community was the census of August 1938, containing a detailed record of all personal data.
 One essential part of the legislation was to arrive at a biological definition of “the Jew.”
-The assignment of a person to the “Jewish race” was established through a complex set of considerations and rules.
+The definition of “Jewishness” was established through a complex set of considerations and rules.
 A large sector of the Italian bureaucracy was deployed in this operation which required not only notary records but also informants and spies.

 In the post-war era, Italian Jews contributed in numerous ways to the reconstruction of the country and the founding of a democratic republican state.
 Many were actively involved in the Zionist project that would eventually give rise to the State of Israel.